 - 106. I had heard the name 'Bellfield.'
 It was bandied about by Dumbarton parents to frighten their children.
 'If you're bad you'll be sent to Bellfield Remand Home.'
 I note the Child Abuse Inquiry has added it to their remit as a place to be investigated so perhaps my recollections of it will assist them. - 107.
-When the social workers left, a man introduced himself as Mr. superintendent.
+When the social workers left, a man introduced himself as Mr. the superintendent.
 He said I would be staying there for a while.

-The superintendent is a social workers left, a man introduced himself as Mr. superintendent is took me to a room with bars on the window.
+LYV took me to a room with bars on the window.
 She took my clothes and gave me pyjamas and slippers.
 Later, she brought a pile of comics and toiletries.
 I had lunch in the room. - 108.
 Around mid-afternoon, I was given a medical.
 The doctor asked me if I had any problems and said, "I see you're from Dumbarton and your family is with Doctor MacCulloch." - 109.
 I was taken back to my room and had my tea there.
 Later, I was taken to the games room where several boys were watching television and playing pool.
 One of them told me not to worry, that everyone was locked in the room for a couple of days when they first arrived.
-Mr. Kesselle, the man supervising us, spoke to me about my family and said he knew some of them.
+Mr. KFS , the man supervising us, spoke to me about my family and said he knew some of them.